simioni/nest-pret/README.md

 npm run publish
 ```

-### Prepare the server:
+### Prepare the servers:
-1. Start a server or a VPS on your cloud provider of choice and install Docker on it;
+1. Start one or more servers or VPSs on your cloud provider of choice and install Docker on them;
-2. Start docker in swarm mode;
+2. Start docker in swarm mode; If running multiple servers, add them to the swarm;
-3. SSH into your server and copy the following files onto it: `.env`, `docker-swarm.yml`, `package.json`;
+3. SSH into the swarms *manager node* and copy the following files onto it: `.env`, `docker-swarm.yml`, `package.json`;
 4. Then run:

 ```